 Here’s a few of Ben’s favorite bullet point secrets:

-Congratulations, you now know more about bullet points than most working copywriters.
+Congratulations, you now know more about how to write bullet points than most working copywriters.

 And here’s the simplest shortcut to jump start you in the art of the bullet …

-A simple shortcut to writing bullet points that work
+Try this simple shortcut for writing bullet points that work

 Craft each bullet as if it were to serve as your your headline.